rayokota/kcache/README.md

-# KCache - An in-memory cache backed by Apache Kafka
+# KCache - An In-Memory Cache Backed by Kafka